Bahia Principe

 Bahia Principe Hotels & Resorts is a division of resorts owned by Grupo Piñero, established in 1995 with the opening its first hotel in the town of Rio San Juan on the northern coast of the Dominican Republic.

+Overview

 The company currently maintains a total of 27 hotels & resorts in: Palma de Mallorca and Tenerife (Spain); Riviera Maya (Mexico); Samaná, La Romana, Punta Cana, and Río San Juan (Dominican Republic); and Runaway Bay(Jamaica).
 It also keeps travel and tour offices in Argentina, Miami, Florida, Portugal, and Russia.